Zakaria-laktati/PDF-Text-Excel-Converter/README.md

-# PDF to Excel Converter
+# PDF to text/Excel Converter

 ## Overview
 This versatile web application allows users to convert PDF files to either text or Excel format.
 It features a user-friendly interface powered by Streamlit and leverages the pdf2image, pytesseract, PyPDF2, img2table, and paddleocr libraries for robust PDF processing capabilities.